Naaz (singer): 2014-2018: Career beginnings, Bits of Naaz

-2019-present: The Beautiful Struggle, current music
+2019-present: The Beautiful Struggle and Never Have I Ever

+Naaz continues to make waves in the music industry with her compelling storytelling and poignant lyricism.
+Her latest era marks a significant evolution in her artistic journey, showcasing her unique voice and the diverse influences that shape her music.

-On 14 June 2019, Naaz released the first single, "TAPED", for her second EP, the beautiful struggle, and the second single, "damage", in September 2019, which she said was a song about "emotionally damaged DNA".
+On 14 June 2019, Naaz released the first single, "Taped", for her second EP, the beautiful struggle, and the second single, "damage", in September 2019, which she said was a song about "emotionally damaged DNA".
 On 27 September 2019, Naaz released the song "it's not you it's me".
 On 4 October 2019, Naaz released her sophomore EP, the beautiful struggle.

 Naaz joined Melanie Martinez on her K-12 tour in 2020.
 She went on her own headline tour promote her EP.
 On 10 July 2020, Naaz released the single "Mute Love".
 On 31 May 2022, Naaz released the single "Sad Violins", her first in two years.